Bi-local fields interacting with a constant electric field and related problems including the Schwinger effect: SUMMARY

 There, it was shown that the amplitude decreases gradually according as $E_2$ increases from $0$ to a critical value $E_c$, at which $K_g=0$; and, the amplitude vanishes only at $E_2=E_c$.
-Since $K_g$ has the meaning of the effective coupling constant in the binding potential of the bi-local systems, the $K_g=0$ corresponds to a dissociation state.
-In other words, there arises no transition between the grand state of a free bi-local system $(E_1=0,K_g=\kappa)$ and that of a dissociated bi-local system $(E_2=E_c,K_g=0)$.
-The result may be supposable, since we are dealing with the bound systems via the Hooke type of potential.
-We also note that the role of the ground state $|0_g^{\|}\rangle$ becomes essential for the bi-local systems in two-dimensional $(\bm{e}^0,\bm{e}^1)$ spacetime, in which the ground state $|0_g^\perp\rangle$ vanishes.
+Since the $K_g$ is an effective coupling constant for the $\|$ degrees of freedoms in the bi-local systems, the $\|$ coordinates of respective particles of the bi-local systems are classically free for $K_g=0$.
+If the bi-local systems is embedded in two-dimensional $(\bm{e}^0,\bm{e}^1)$ spacetime, the $K_g=0$ will imply the dissociation of the bi-local systems.
+As shown in the quantized theories, however, there arises no transition between the ground state of a free bi-local system $(E_1=0,K_g=\kappa)$ and that of a critical bi-local system with $(E_2=E_c,K_g=0)$.
+Thus, the result implies that there arise no dissociation of the bi-local systems by the electric field even in such a two dimensional spacetime.

-Finally in Sec.VII, the discussion has been made on the Schwinger effect of the bi-local fields corresponding to charged two particle systems.
+Finally in Sec.7, the discussion has been made on the Schwinger effect of the bi-local fields corresponding to charged two particle systems.
 Then for $|g_{(1)}|\neq |g_{(2)}|$, we obtained a Schwinger effect similar to that of local scalar fields , with some modifications due to $\kappa\neq 0$ effect.
 In this case, the bi-local system describes a charged particle in totality, and the pair creations of such bound systems are available.
 On the contrary, for the case of neutral bi-local systems with $|g_{(1)}|=|g_{(2)}|$, the Schwinger effect does not arise, not surprisingly (FIG.\ref{pair-creation}).
 The result means that the parameter $\Delta_g \,(\propto \sqrt{|g_{(1)}|}-\sqrt{|g_{(2)}|})$ plays a role analogous to the order parameter in this effect under $E\neq 0$.